-Though most athletes do their best to avoid being disruptive, chances are you’ve encountered your fair share of challenging players.
-Next time this occurs consider implementing these tips to improve the situation.
+Most athletes do their best to avoid being disruptive, but every coach has encountered their fair share of challenging players.
+Next time this happens, consider using these tips to improve the situation.

 Make sure everyone on the team is engaged

 Kids, particularly younger ones, have a lot of energy and short attention spans.
-Make sure your practices stay active and that every player gets involved.
-When running drills, aim to pair up or group together players of similar skill levels.
-Every player will feel challenged but not intimidated.
+Keep your practices active and get every player involved.
+When running drills, aim to pair or group together players of similar skill levels.
+Every player will feel challenged, but not intimidated.

 Also consider including small group work in your practices.
-It can help bring shy players out of their shell, or ensure that disruptive players are kept busy doing something productive rather than distracting their teammates.
+This can bring shy players out of their shell while ensuring disruptive players are kept busy.

-Every player is unique, but behavior expectations should be universal
+Every player is unique—your behavior expectations shouldn't be

 Getting to know your players is an important part of coaching.
-They all have different on-field and off-field strengths, are motivated by different things and have unique personalities.
-While your players are all different, when it comes to behavior, your expectations should be standard across the board.
+Everyone has different on-field and off-field strengths, motivations and unique personalities.
+But when it comes to behavior, your expectations should be standard across the board.

 “You have to be consistent in your messaging.
 If that is your core principle, your core value, then everything has to be in alignment with that,” Gabe Infante, head football coach at St. Joseph Prep (Pa.), said.
 “I think it’s very easy sometimes to lose focus.
 Sometimes you become emotional about things and you lose the consistency of the message.
 It takes practice.”

-It’s no secret that good players sometimes feel like they can get away with subpar behavior because of their skill.
+It’s no secret good players sometimes feel like they can get away with subpar behavior because of their skill.
 At the same time, weaker players may take a lazier approach because they don’t feel like they’re contributing.
-It’s important that everyone on the team understands how you expect them to behave.
-Rules must be consistently enforced, no matter who breaks them.
+It’s important everyone on the team understands how you expect them to behave.
+Be consistent, no matter who breaks the rules.

 When players act out, it’s often because they want attention.
-The best option isn’t to make them run, or call them out in front of everyone.
-Pull them aside and have a one on one conversation with them.
-That way, they aren’t the focus of attention, and you are still addressing the situation.
+So the best option might not be to call them out for it or make them run laps.
+Instead, pull them aside and have a one-on-one conversation to address their behavior.
+They won't be the focus of attention, but you're still addressing the situation.

 "We’re the first time that a parent hears that their son isn’t good enough.
 How you deliver that and how you handle your players and how you develop respect and trust with your players is where it all starts.”